 The Olympus 35-SP has the distinction of being the first ever 35mm rangefinder with dual metering options.
-Both centre weighted and spot metering is available to the user, which is quite amazing when you consider its age, and the compact size of the camera.
-After the SP a spot meter was included on the Leica M5 and CL but they were already beaten to the punch by Olympus, and quite simply just didn’t rival the 6 degree spot that came with the SP.
-Unlike many other rangefinders from that era, the light metering works in full manual mode also, which is quite useful when shooting in tricky conditions, or if you’re after a specific effect only manual control can produce.
+Both centre weighted and spot metering is available to the user, which is quite amazing when you consider its age and compact size of the camera.
+After the SP was produced, Leica included spot metering on the Leica M5 and CL but they were already beaten to the punch, and quite frankly were inferior to accuracy of the 6 degree spot that came with the SP.
+Unlike many other rangefinders from that era the light metering works in full manual mode also, which is quite useful when shooting in tricky lighting conditions, or if you’re after a specific effect only manual control can produce.

 So with the SP you get a bright accurate viewfinder, unrivaled metering options, one of the best rangefinder lenses ever produced, all squeezed into a tough and compact body that manages to weigh less that comparable rangefinders of that era… What more do you want??

 Oh yes, it comes in a (scarce) black finish too, and I was lucky enough to find one